7 Different Types of Rattlesnakes in Utah

 by TomSpinker is licensed under CC BY-NC-ND 2.0

-The eastern portion of Utah is home to prairie rattlesnakes.
-Its distribution encompasses much of the Great Plains region of North America, southern Canada, and northern Mexico, so it is frequently referred to as the Great Plains rattlesnake.
+Prairie rattlesnakes live in the eastern portion of Utah.
+Their distribution encompasses much of the Great Plains region of North America, southern Canada, and northern Mexico, so they are frequently referred to as the Great Plains rattlesnake.

 Although they may range from 35 to 45 inches, prairie rattlesnakes are typically more than three feet long.